Share This Page:

 - If the state is unable to demonstrate the agreed-upon improvement, the Administration for Children and Families must take a financial penalty from a portion of the state’s title IV-B and IV-E federal child welfare funds.

-Pennsylvania's Child and Family Services Review is scheduled for 2017.
-Onsite review preparations began in May 2014.
-For more specific information about the current preparations, please contact Jeanne Edwards at firstname.lastname@example.org or call 717-795-9048.
+Pennsylvania's Child and Family Services Review occurred in 2017.
+For more specific information about CFSR activities, please contact Jeanne Edwards at firstname.lastname@example.org or call 717-795-9048.